larammerce/docs/8.x/core-concepts/cruds.md

 In the annotation above, as written, superuser access is required.
 :::

-To implement CRUD operations in Laravel on an object, **seven** functions are used, which include the following.
+To implement operations in Laravel on an object, **seven** functions are used, which include the following.

 1. `index()`